Cayuse Five: 1847 to 1850, the conclusion

 Following the battle at the Whitman Mission, for two years a troop of 500 volunteer soldiers chased the Cayuse tribe; see Cayuse War.
 Tired of fleeing, the Cayuse gave up five of their men in order to make peace.
 Likely these five had not been involved in the attack on the Whitman Mission, but the Americans demanded five for punishment.

 They were arrested and tried by jury in Oregon City; crowded with a few hundred onlookers, the trial was held in a tavern.
-The judge Orville C. Pratt rejected defense arguments that that the killings agreed with Cayuse law, as well as that the attack occurred before the Oregon territorial government was founded.
+The judge Orville C. Pratt rejected defense arguments that the killings agreed with Cayuse law, as well as that the attack occurred before the Oregon territorial government was founded.
 They were hanged in 1850, buried near Oregon City.
 Before hanging, the one named Tomahas is reported to have said, "Much like your savior Jesus Christ gave himself for you, we are giving ourselves up for our people in order to stop the Cayuse War."
-The location of their graves is unknown.
+The five men were executed on June 3, 1850, and the location of their graves is unknown.